daniellesloan/studyGroup/Reprothon2021/Misc_resources/Tutorial_Reprothon2021.md

 **2. Familiarize yourself with the question**

 Read through the question, comments, code and answers to make sure you understand what the question is asking.
-If there is anything unsual here you can look at our troubleshooting guide(link) and/or include it in the "comments" seciton of the data entry form.
+If there is anything unsual here you can look at our troubleshooting guide(link) and/or include it in the "comments" section of the data entry form.
 If in doubt ask one of the admin team!

 <p align=centre>